QCrypt/website-2021/content/hotels.md

 </a>

 ## Accommodation for QCrypt
-Therefore, accommodation will be expensive and difficult to find.
+**Therefore, accommodation will be expensive and difficult to find.**
 We strongly encourage all participants to book their accommodation as early as possible.
+On some hotel and booking websites, it is possible to book hotels with free cancellation until shortly before the event.

 We have managed to secure offers from the following hotels:
 (see the map below for locations)